saramedernach/C/calculator/README.md

 std::cout << "= " << result << std::endl;
 ```

+When you reach  the end of the input stream,  your program should exit.
+You can
+simulate this by sending an end-of-file (EOF) signal to your program.
+Do this by
+pressing  `Ctrl` + `D` on Linux and Mac,  or by pressing  `Ctrl` + `Z`  and then
+`Enter` on Windows.

-When it's working, you'll be able to interact with it:
+Once your program is working, you'll be able to interact with it:

 ```
 [alice@lookingglass calculator]$ ./calc